cloudfoundry-community/strongloop-suite-buildpack/README.md

     $ cat Procfile
     web: slc run .

-When you are satisfied that all's ok, push your app to Cloud Foundry.
+When you are satisfied that all's ok, get ready to push your app to Cloud Foundry.

+There is a trick to speed up your push process and avoid possible conflict - remove local **node_modules** before push:

+    $ rm -rf node_modules

     $ cf push --buildpack=git://github.com/cloudfoundry-community/strongloop-suite-buildpack.git

 Note:  The first time you run cf push, you will need to specify all the